Provides access to free, full-text, peer-reviewed articles from over 13,000 journals

 - Publishes a number of open access journals and is an important advocate of open access

 - Openly Available Sources Integrated Search (OASIS) is a search tool that aims to make the discovery of open content easier.
-OASIS currently searches open content from 90 different sources and contains 364,699 records.
+OASIS currently searches open content from over 100 different sources.

 - Internet Archive is a non-profit library of millions of free books, movies, software, music, websites, and more.

 - RePEc is an international decentralized bibliographic database of working papers, journal articles, books, book chapters, and software components.